Whitianga Activities Attractions Travel Guide Weather

 Tourist Information About Whitianga

-Whitianga, a beach lovers paradise.
-Located on the eastern side of the Coromandel Peninsula only 2.5 hours drive from Auckland.
+Whitianga, a beach lover's paradise.
+Located on the eastern side of the Coromandel Peninsula, only 2.5 hours drive from Auckland.
 Enjoy the many activities and attractions on offer here with its friendly and relaxed atmosphere - there is just so much to see and do.
 Whitianga is an attractive town with a beautiful deep-water harbour, the perfect base for boaties to go and explore the Coromandel's amazing beaches.
-The famous Cathedral Cove is practically just around the corner, take a glass-bottom boat or kayak and explore the surrounding marine reserve.
-The fast-growing town of Whitianga has all you need with plenty of popular local shops as well as the national chain stores.
+The famous Cathedral Cove is practically just around the corner; take a glass-bottom boat or kayak and explore the surrounding marine reserve.
+The fast-growing town of Whitianga has all you need, with plenty of popular local shops as well as the national chain stores.
 There's something for all tastes in the many cafes and restaurants here in Whitianga.
-A main attraction is to dig your own hot pool at Hot Water Beach at low tide which has hot spring water seeping through its sands.
-You can take a fishing charter trip, dive trip, play mini golf and visit the Mercury Bay Museum or hike to New Chums Beach through nikau and pohutukawa forest only accessible on foot or by boat.
+A main attraction is to dig your own hot pool at Hot Water Beach at low tide, which has hot spring water seeping through its sands.
+You can take a fishing charter trip, dive trip, play mini golf and visit the Mercury Bay Museum or hike to New Chums Beach through nikau and pohutukawa forest, only accessible on foot or by boat.

 Best Attractions and free things to do in Whitianga